zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

     ┌────────────────────────────────────────────────────────────────────┐
     │                                                                    │
-    │   The brain generates consciousness through neural firing.         │ │   Neural firing is electrochemical—it depends on time.             │ │                                                                    │
+    │   The brain generates consciousness through neural firing.         │ │   Neural firing is electrochemical, it depends on time.            │ │                                                                    │
     │   At α = 50:                                                       │
     │   • Neurons fire at 1/50th rate                                    │